About play and cognitive development for school-age children

 You can stimulate your child’s excitement about learning by finding out about your child’s interests.
 For example, if your child is fascinated by sea urchins, you could visit the local library together and find books on the subject, or visit the beach to search for sea urchins.
 Encourage your child to share new ideas and learning with you.

-Screen time, play and school-age cognitive development
+Screen time, digital technology use and school-age cognitive development

 For example, your child can develop problem-solving skills by creating an animation or working through a virtual science experiment.
-And sometimes your child can get new ideas for traditional play from screen use – for example, playing Minecraft might get your child interested in designing buildings with boxes, glue and paper.
+And sometimes your child can get new ideas for traditional play from screen use.
+For example, playing Minecraft might get your child interested in designing buildings with boxes, glue and paper.

-- using screens with your child
+- Use screens and digital technology with your child.

-- helping your child manage screen time.
+- Help your child manage screen time and digital technology use.